saddleback-computer-science-club/saddleback-computer-science-club.github.io/content/events/meeting_01-26-2024/index.md

 5. Refactor your code to make it more object oriented, using setters and getters for `Student` and creating a new `StudentManager` class to manage the list of students.

 ## Publishing to Github

+For this I recommend using [GitHub Desktop](https://desktop.github.com/).
+You'll want to sign in with a GitHub account, creating one if necessary, then `Open a Repository on Your Local Machine`.
+Once the project is open, you can commit changes and upload it to GitHub using the GitHub desktop GUI.